-Keto cornbread (coconut flour) is a delicious low carb alternative to traditional cornbread.
-By using coconut flour in place of cornmeal you can enjoy a “cornbread” that is grain-free, gluten-free, nut-free and keto.
+Keto cornbread (coconut flour) it’s a delicious low carb alternative to traditional cornbread.
+By using coconut flour in place of cornmeal you can enjoy a “cornbread” that is grain-free, gluten-free, nut-free and keto-friendly.

 If you’ve been searching for a cornbread that is low carb, gluten-free, grain-free and nut-free, search no more.
 Because my keto cornbread (coconut flour)recipe delivers all this.
 Plus it’s a keto-friendly cornbread that will fool your taste buds into thinking you’re having the real deal.

 My low carb cornbread uses absolutely no corn, cornmeal, or grains.
 Not even baby corns make it into this recipe.
-And because it’s made with coconut flour it has the added bonus of being even lower in carbs than my Easy Keto Cornbread (Skillet) Be sure you also checkout our Keto Cornbread Recipes for creative ways to substitute corn.
+And because it’s made with coconut flour it has the added bonus of being even lower in carbs than my Easy Keto Cornbread (Skillet) Be sure you also check out our Keto Cornbread Recipes for creative ways to substitute cornmeal.

 Making this low carb coconut flour cornbread takes only a few key ingredients.
 You’ll need eggs, cream cheese, heavy whipping cream, butter and of course coconut flour.